-We conducted our audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)).
+We conducted our audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)), as required by the Code of Audit Practice approved by the Auditor General for Scotland.
 Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
+We were appointed by the Auditor General on 31 May 2016.
+The period of total uninterrupted appointment is three years.
 We are independent of the college in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Non-audit services prohibited by the Ethical Standard were not provided to the board.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.